 This is a truly unusual genus of cacti.
-Composing only three species, Uebelmannia was only brought into the mainstream trade from South America in the mid-sixties and at the time were unlike any cactus ever seen.
+Composing only three species, Uebelmannia was only brought into the mainstream trade from South America in the mid-sixties and at the time was unlike any cactus ever seen.
 They are unique in appearance and can be truly impressive: Uebelmannias have vertical, distinct ribs covered in areoles in white, black, or gold.
 They are usually cylindrical, and their skin has an odd, waxy look to it.
 Together, the effect is truly one-of-a-kind among cacti.

 Uebelmannias are beloved by serious cactus collectors, especially U. pectinifera, which has black spines, a purple body, and can grow up to twelve inches tall under perfect conditions.
 Their beauty, however, is matched by their rarity and their difficulty.
 These cacti are very difficult to track down and can be expensive, and in cultivation, they have specific and difficult requirements that can make them a real challenge to grow.

 For that reason, these cacti are best left to experienced growers—these are not a good option for beginners.
 Nonetheless, their idiosyncratic shape and variety of colors make them among the most beautiful of South American cacti, and when grown to full maturity they can be great specimens.

 - Light: They grow in high, bright light and need hours of direct sunlight every day to thrive.